This feature is supported in DataDog’s Linux and Kubernetes Agent

 The Datadog Agent does not work if you comment out your

-or set it to an empty value. api_key
+api_key or set it to an empty value. api_key and site to invalid values:

 datadog-values.yaml